 volume_purchasing_tokens/ (empty - place your .vpptoken files here)

 Each resource type gets its own .tf file and a corresponding _import.tf file.
-The support_files/ directory contains extracted scripts, profiles and app configurations referenced via file() expressions. jamformer creates token directories (device_enrollment_tokens/ and volume_purchasing_tokens/) as the recommended location for your Apple Business Manager token files — these use file(var.xxx) path variables since the API doesn't return token data.
+The support_files/ directory contains extracted scripts, profiles, printer PPDs, branding images and app configurations referenced via file() expressions. jamformer creates the token directories as the recommended location for your Apple Business Manager token files — these use file(var.xxx) path variables since the API doesn't return token data.

 Compact mode